 For people who aren’t confident about using a pair of normal tweezers, the next best alternatives are locking tweezers or claw grip tweezers.
 These tools will help you keep the diamond securely in place without fear of dropping the diamond accidentally.

-At first, the image you see will probably look a little blurry as the image isn’t focused.
-To adjust the focusing, shift the hand holding the tweezers inwards and outwards until you get a sharp image.
+At first, the image you see through the loupe will probably look a little blurry as the image isn’t focused.
+To adjust the focusing, shift the hand holding the tweezers inwards or outwards until you get a sharp image.
 You should be keeping your louping hand still at all times.